 Public Health England has produced a leaflet to explain what to expect after having the first COVID-19 vaccination.
 It answers common questions like “What are the side effects?” and “When can I go back to my normal activities?

 Get a Flu Vaccine

 If you are eligible for a flu vaccine, it's now more important than ever to get it.
 If you are a parent/carer and your child is eligible for a flu vaccination please make sure they get the vaccination.

 It’s not just about protecting yourself, it’s about protecting other people too, particularly those who are most vulnerable to the effects of the virus.

 If you are concerned about a possible outbreak

 Two or more cases of COVID-19 may be considered as an outbreak.
 An outbreak could happen at a workplace, a school or nursery or any other place such as a gym or shop.
 The local public health outbreak response team can provide advice about who needs to self- isolate and how long for, help identify close contacts and further measures to manage and control an outbreak.
-You can contact the team on 01642 528474 or by completing this form.
+You can contact the team on 01642 528474 or by completing the online form.

 You can also contact the team to: